kitfactory/illumo-flow/docs/flow.md

 - Nodes can broadcast by setting `Routing["next"]` to a collection (e.g., `["B", "C"]`).

 ### Fan-In and Joins
-- Nodes that declare `.requires("A", "B")` are registered as join targets.
+- Nodes with multiple incoming edges are treated as join targets automatically.
 - Flow tracks pending parents via counters (`pending[(join_id)] -> remaining_count`).
 - Each upstream completion stores its payload in `context["joins"][join_id][parent_id]`.
 - Once the counter reaches zero, the join node is moved to the ready queue with an aggregated input payload.